New EnglandFarm Guide

 Plan

-Plan a Better Maine Berry Day
+Plan a Maine Berry Drive

-Raspberry and blackberry fields move with rain, heat, heavy weekend picking, and new ripening waves.
-Build the day around a short farm list, shallow containers, a cooler, and a flexible route.
+Raspberry and blackberry fields can change fast with rain, heat, heavy weekend picking, and the next ripening wave.
+Build the day around two or three likely farms, shallow containers, a cooler, and enough wiggle room to shift plans if a field closes.

 How to Pick Raspberries and Blackberries

+Raspberries and blackberries are Rubus brambles, and each berry is really a cluster of tiny juice-filled drupelets.
 Raspberries are ready when they are fully colored and slip off the core with almost no pressure.
-Blackberries should be glossy black, plump, and easy to remove; red or purple blackberries are still tart.
-Pick into shallow containers, keep berries shaded, and avoid squeezing the fruit as you move down the row.
+Blackberries should be glossy black, plump, and easy to remove; red or purple ones are still tart.
+Pick into shallow containers, keep berries shaded, and try not to squeeze the fruit as you move down the row.

 Get the Berries Home in Good Shape

-These berries are delicate.
-Put them in the shade right away, use a cooler for a longer drive, and refrigerate them unwashed once you get home.
-Rinse only before eating.
+These berries are delicate, so get them into the shade right away.
+Use a cooler for a longer drive, refrigerate them unwashed once you get home, and rinse only before eating.
 Use the softest berries first for sauce, jam, smoothies, cobbler, or a quick spoon-over-yogurt breakfast.

 FAQ